haldean/resume/README.md

 And if you just wanted to list the name of the organization, you could specify it as `-- Organization` followed by three blank lines.

-To make anything within the text bold, wrap it in asterices, like so:
+To make anything within the text bold, wrap it in asterisks, and to italicize, wrap it in underlines.

     -- Organization
     Location
     Title
     Date
     - *This is important*: I got really good grades
+    - I was featured in the _New York Times_

+To create a "description", which is essentially a list where each element of the list has a title, use the following syntax:

+    | First Title
+    | This is the text associated with
+    | the first title.
+    |
+    | Second Title
+    | This is the second block of text, which
+    | is associated with the second title.

+Every line must start with a pipe for it to be part of the description.
+It is split using blank lines, and the first line of each chunk is taken to be the title of that chunk.